-The best snickerdoodle recipe without cream of tartar and baking powder!
-The goal was to make this snickerdoodle recipe easy and produce soft, thick, and tangy snickerdoodles without the need for cream of tartar.
+Easy snickerdoodle recipe without cream of tartar and baking powder!
+This post answers why do snickerdoodles need cream of tartar, and shares my favorite snickerdoodle recipe with no cream of tartar!
 I know you’ll love this chewy snickerdoodle recipe!
-And if you're looking for no-fail cookie recipes, look no further than my Brown Sugar Shortbread Cookies, my Ginger Crinkle Cookies, and my Small Batch Chocolate Chip Cookies with Brown Butter and Sea Salt!
+And if you love these snickerdoodles without cream of tartar and you're looking for more no-fail cookie recipes, look no further than my Brown Sugar Shortbread Cookies, my Ginger Crinkle Cookies, my Cookie Monster Cookies, and my Small Batch Chocolate Chip Cookies with Brown Butter and Sea Salt!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

-Snickerdoodles are a classic for a reason!
-They're simple, yet so beloved for their soft, chewy texture and amazing cinnamon sugar flavor!
+Snickerdoodles are tasty cookies that are amazing any time of year!
+They're simple, yet so beloved for their soft, chewy texture, and that amazing cinnamon sugar flavor is the best part!
 But typically, the key to a chewy snickerdoodle recipe is one ingredient: cream of tartar.
-And if you're viewing this recipe there's a good chance you're like me, and you never have cream of tartar on hand when you need it!
-Or perhaps you don't love the distinct tangy flavor that cream of tartar provides.
-Either way, this easy snickerdoodle recipe without cream of tartar is just what you need!
+And if you're viewing this recipe for snickerdoodles without cream of tartar there's a good chance you're like me, and you never have it on hand when you need it!
+If that's you, this easy snickerdoodle recipe without cream of tartar is just what you need!

 What is a snickerdoodle?

 Snickerdoodles are a classic cookie famous for their soft, chewy texture and cinnamon-sugar topping.
 They are said to have German origin, with their name coming from a corruption of the German word Schneckennudel.
 They're primarily appreciated in the United States, where they're especially loved during autumn and the holiday season.
 And they're just SO good!